 Silent Bank and Running Waters

-This ancient routeway has sometimes been called Sylum Bank but older records usually refer to Signing Hill.
+This ancient route-way has sometimes been called Sylum Bank but older records usually refer to it as Signing Hill.
 Perhaps pilgrims signed themselves with the cross here as they gained their first view of Durham Cathedral to the west or perhaps it was associated with the asylum given to those who sought sanctuary at Durham Cathedral after committing a crime.

-Cassop Vale is probbaly the ‘cat’s op’ meaning ‘valley of the wild cat’ of Anglo-Saxon times.
-The vale is a Site of Special Scientific Interest (SSSI) noted for wild flowers which grow on the magnesian limestone grassland and was historically a hunting park used by the Prince Bishops of Durham.
+Cassop Vale is probably the ‘cat’s op’ meaning ‘valley of the wild cat’ in Anglo-Saxon times.
+The vale is a Site of Special Scientific Interest (SSSI) noted for wild flowers which grow on the magnesian limestone grassland and it was historically a hunting park used by the Prince Bishops of Durham.
 The SSSI also includes marshland and a woodland fringe.

 Quarrington and Quarringtonshire

 Quarringtonshire was an ancient district stretching from Sherburn to Tursdale with an Anglo-Saxon name but like other such districts probably had roots going back to Celtic times.
-The district was still recognised after the Norman Conquest for but always as part of County Durham.
+The district was still recognised after the Norman Conquest but as a part of County Durham.

-Other old shires in Durham included Heighingtonshire, Gainfordshire, Aucklandshire, Billinghamshire, Staindropshire and Wirralshire (between the Tyne and Wear in what is now South Tyneside and northern Sunderland), but there were likely others that have not been recorded.
+Other old shires in Durham included Heighingtonshire, Gainfordshire, Aucklandshire, Billinghamshire, Staindropshire and Wirralshire (between the Tyne and Wear in what is now South Tyneside and northern Sunderland).
+There were likely other districts but their names have not been recorded.

-Post conquest Quarringtonshire owners included the Baliols, Rothburys and Salvins, and a John Raket in the 1500s.
-Old Quarrington was probably the capital, although the Baliols family held a moated manor house called Standalone at Tursdale.
+Post-Conquest Quarringtonshire owners included the Baliols, Rothburys and Salvins, and a John Raket in the 1500s.
+Old Quarrington was probably the capital, although the Baliol family held a moated manor house called Standalone at Tursdale.